jdejong/barnes/README.md

 The key features are:
 1. Railtie which autoloads a scheduled stats pushed to Stats
+    1. Ruby GC Stats
+    2. Phusion Passenger (if installed)
+    3. Puma (if installed)
 2. ActionController and ActiveRecord per request stats pushed to StatsD

+>
+> **Note:** If you are using Phusion Passenger you must run Passenger as a user with sudo capabilities since Passenger does not provide a facility to directly query statistics.
+>
+> To do this add the user in the servers configuration:
+>
+> For Apache add PassengerUser _username_ to your server or virtual host configuration.
+>
+> For Nginx add passenger_user _username_; to your http or server blocks.

 This is a work in progress and we will keep adding more features but welcome any pull requests.